 Lou Malnati’s Pizzeria has been a long-time favorite for many locals, and is also a beloved Chicago institution.

 The pizzeria wanted to create a place where people could come, sit down with their families and eat good pizza.
 If you’re not familiar of the difference between Chicago and New York-style pizza, it really comes down to depth.

 New York style pizza tends to have a thin, crispy crust, while Chicago style is a deeper crust with plenty more tomato sauce and toppings.

 Whatever your preference, Lou Malnati’s is delicious, and I could easily have wolfed down another slice.

 “Whatever your preference, Lou Malnati’s is delicious, and I would have easily wolfed down another slice.”

 What better way to cool off after a steaming slice of pizza than with a refreshing tumbler of iced tea?

-TeaGschwender is a mecca for tea lovers and drinkers alike.
-You won’t be surprised to hear it’s originally a German brand, but this franchise set up shop in the Old Town.
+TeaGschwendner is a mecca for tea lovers and drinkers alike.
+You won’t be surprised to hear read that it was originally a German brand as its name suggests.
+A franchise across the United States, it set up shop in the Old Town in 2005.